 - Notices from the Waitlist system itself are posted to your See My Waitlists page.
 Check it often, too.
 We send notices when you have been blocked from adding the class for various reasons or if you get added to the class.

 Should I keep my schedule open during the time of the waitlisted class?
 Yes!
 The waitlist system can’t add you to a class if there is a time conflict unless you have the class as a swap option.

-What do I do if the system won’t let me add myself to a waitlist because the class is restricted?
-Some classes are restricted to certain majors/degree programs.
-If you have a question about the restriction, contact the department offering the course.
+What do I do if the system won’t let me add myself to a waitlist because the class is reserved?
+Some classes are reserved to certain majors/degree programs.
+If you have a question about the reservation, contact the department offering the course.